 Prince William County has performed annual assessments of property since 1979 The Real Estate Assessments Office provides services to all taxpayers in the form of accurate, equitable assessments.
-In this manner, the Real Estate Assessments Office supports the Finance Department's mission in providing quality customer service through financial and fiduciary management.
+In this manner, the Real Estate Assessments Office supports the Finance Department's mission in providing quality customer service through sound financial management practices.